Canada Pension Plan disability Appeal Division: What happens after you start your appeal

 If you don’t have evidence or arguments to send us

-It could be that you don’t have anything new to add to what you already gave the General Division.
-If the other parties involved in your appeal don’t have anything new to add either, it’s possible that your appeal could go ahead faster.
-We’ll set up a conference with you, the Appeal Division member, and the other parties to talk about it.
+It could be that you have little or no new evidence or arguments to add to what you already gave the General Division.
+If that’s the case, let us know.
+If the other parties involved in your appeal have little or nothing to add either, it’s possible that your appeal could go ahead faster.
+We may set up a conference with you, the Appeal Division member, and the other parties to talk about it.

 7 – Tell us if you have witnesses